-The Open Guide To Birmingham, also known as The Birmingham OpenGuide, is part of a network of city guides which are public wikis, allowing the user to add content and update the site with recommendations and information about landmarks, pubs, restaurants and the like for others to discover.
-It has been hosted on Birmingham.pm servers for several years, although is currently offline due to a server crash.
-We hope to have the site back online as soon as possible.
+The Open Guide To Birmingham, also known as The Birmingham OpenGuide, was part of a network of city guides which are public wikis, allowing the user to add content and update the site with recommendations and information about landmarks, pubs, restaurants and the like for others to discover.
+It was hosted on Birmingham.pm servers for several years, but currently offline due to a lack of tuits to re-energise it.

-For several years Barbie has been a member of the CPAN Testers development team, working on the toolchain, such as CPAN::YACsmoke, and helping to promote the efforts of the testers.
+For several years Barbie has been a member of the CPAN Testers development team, working on the toolchain, looks after many CPAN::Testers::* related modules, and helping to promote the efforts of the testers.
 JJ is now also a CPAN Tester.
 If you want to get involved, please have a chat with them at one of the meetings.
-Birmingham.pm currently fund the cost of a server to host the CPAN Testers family of websites, which include the Reports, Statistics and Wiki sites, together with their own CPAN and BACKPAN mirrors.
+Birmingham.pm previously funded the cost of a server to host the CPAN Testers family of websites, which include the Reports, Statistics and Wiki sites, together with their own CPAN and BACKPAN mirrors.

 In 2006 Birmingham.pm hosted the 2006 YAPC::Europe Perl Conference.
 In order to start the run up to the conference in style, when it was finally announced that we had won the bid at the 2005 event in Braga, we showed a video that we had made, directed by Steve.
 It was much enjoyed by all those who saw it.

 During 2007 Barbie videoed several conference events, including many of the lightning talks.
 These, together with some of the talks, have been put online at The Conference Videos site.
 The site is hosted on the Birmingham.pm server.